Kr1sKros/Kr1sKros/README.md

 # Hi there 👋 I'm Krzysztof Manczak!

 ---
 🎓 **About Me:**

 I'm a 3rd-year bachelor student in **Computer Science** at the **University of Agder** (Grimstad), with a strong interest in both development and design.
 Outside of university, I work with **graphic design** and **UI/UX** at **Learnlab**, combining technical skill with visual creativity.

+🎯 Currently migrating all my projects from Bitbucket to GitHub — stay tuned for updates!

 ---